cormullion/Karnak.jl/docs/src/syntax.md

 layout = Shell(nlist=[6:10,])
 ```

 Alternatively, you can pass a vector of Luxor Points to the `layout` keyword argument.
-Vertices will be placed on these points, rather than at points suggested by the NetworkLayout functions.
+Vertices will be placed on these points (vertex 1 on point 1, etc...), rather than at points suggested by the NetworkLayout functions.

 For example, in this next drawing, the two sets of points for a bipartite graph are generated beforehand.